TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 ## Cleanup

+First of all you should remove all files from prior versions of either QuincyKit, HockeyKit or HockeySDK-iOS.
+If you not sure which files you added, here are a few easy steps for each SDK.

 ### QuincyKit

 In Xcode open the `Project Navigator` (⌘+1).
 In the search field at the bottom enter "Quincy".
 Search should find the following files: